IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 *Marginalisation on the dicrete latent parameters*
 1. Occupancy

-I am trying to estimate a discrete variable (occupancy), and Stan fundamentally doesn't sample a distribution from a non-continuous distribution.
-Their work around is to marginalise on the discrete parameter and sample from a continuous distribution that is derived from the discrete parameter.
-Marginalising over a discrete parameter indicates summing over the likelihood or the joint distribution for all its possible values.
+In estimate a discrete variable (occupancy), the HMC algorithm in Stan fundamentally can't sample from a non-continuous distribution.
+Stan's work around is to marginalise on the discrete parameter and sample from a continuous distribution that is derived from but independent to the discrete parameter.
+To marginalise over a discrete parameter, sum over the likelihoods or the joint distribution for all its possible values.
 We are targetting the marginalisation of the Bernoulli-distributed latent discrete occupancy parameter $z$, given the data $y$, and the continuous parameter $(\psi)$.
-The joint distribution of the data an parameters can be written as:
+The joint distribution can be written as:

 $$
 p(data|\psi, z) = p(data|\psi, z) * p(\psi) * p(z)